-In this article we are going to give you an overview of best quality pans and pots that can make your daily healthy cooking much easier.
+In this article, we are going to give you an overview of the best quality pans and pots that can make your daily healthy cooking much easier.
 The characteristics of a pan and its (non)toxicity depend on the material that was used to make it, as well as on the quality of the material.

-Even though we will focus on the frying pans, we will also touch upon the utensils that are used for baking and boiling, as almost always the same safety principles apply regardless the method of cooking.
+Even though we will focus on the frying pans, we will also touch upon the utensils that are used for baking and boiling, as almost always the same safety principles apply regardless of the method of cooking.

 We categorized the pans, keeping the basic principles of healthy cooking, so they have to match the following criteria:

 - allow cooking with as little oil as possible

 - shouldn’t release any toxic chemicals into the food during food preparation

 - the cooking surface should be durable, it shouldn’t be damaged easily

 A general rule of thumb for healthy non-toxic materials is that they can withstand high temperatures.
 Non-stick surfaces, like Teflon, which are not recommended for use because of potential toxicity, officially don’t withstand temperatures above 260C, and some experts claim, that the damage starts happening at 200C already.